Short and sweet: here are the top places to visit in Rio de Janeiro, Brazil

 Christ the Redeemer

 Now the downside: it can be a hassle to get up there because there are always too many people with the same idea.
-Earlier this year they stopped selling tickets on site because sometimes you’d arrive in the morning and the next ticket was for 4 pm!
+In 2016 they stopped selling tickets on site because sometimes you’d arrive in the morning and the next ticket was for 4 pm!
 It happened to me… Now, make sure you buy the ticket online or at one of the tourist information desks spread around the city.

 If you’re looking for a remarkable experience, take a helicopter ride from Sugarloaf or Lagoa and escape the crowds.
 The experience is almost unbelievable.
 I had the opportunity to do it when I worked as a newscaster and it’s something I’ll never forget.